trykA123/SpaceRobots_v2/README.md

 `modalDescription`: This will change the more detailed description that appears when the card is ReadMore button is clicked.

+`backgroundImage`: This will replace the background image for the card.

-`modalImage`: This will replace the image shown for this card, both in its collapsed state and when expanded.
+`modalImage`: This will replace the image shown by the modal for this card.
 Make sure to provide the correct path to the new image file.
 ### Example: Modifying the Story Types (tabs) and Story in storiesConstants.js
 To change the story type, navigate to `utils/storiesConstants.js` and modify the `tabs` object.
 Here's the structure:
 ```javascript